 Just outside of Portugal’s capital Lisbon, lies Sintra, a fantasy jumble of multicoloured palaces and villas atop the hills of the Sintra National Park.

-The multiple former Royal palaces and intriguing architectural styles, with endless views across the Atlantic Ocean – you’re at the westernmost tip of Europe here – will have you gasping and losing hours to the fascinating exploration of the area.
+The many former Royal palaces and interesting architectural styles, with endless views across the Atlantic Ocean – you’re at the westernmost tip of Europe here – will have you gasping and losing hours while exploring this fascinating area.

 - Must do: Allow at least a day to discover the stunning Palácio da Pena Palace and gardens.
-The entire village of Sintra is littered with architectural styles from Moorish and Manueline but the standout is the Romanticism of this early 19th-century palace, filled to the brim with antiques, colourful photo spots and delightful gardens to get lost in.
+The entire village of Sintra is littered with architectural styles from Moorish and Manueline, but the standout is the Romanticism of this early 19th-century palace, filled to the brim with antiques, colourful photo spots and delightful gardens in which to get lost.
 A trip to Sintra isn’t complete without seeing this wonder!

-- Must eat: Being so close to the Atlantic, Sintra is a haven for fresh seafood, in particular, the famed goose barnacles or ‘percebas’ that are renowned in Portugal.
-If seafood isn’t your thing then you can always treat yourself to the famous sweet bakery treat ‘Travesseiros de Sintra’a ‘pillow’ of puff pastry filled with almond cream and the flakiest, a heavenly dessert that has to be experienced to be described.
-Best enjoyed while sipping espresso in a small cafe overlooking the Gothic town hall on the cities cobbled courtyards.
+- Must eat: Being so close to the Atlantic, Sintra is a haven for fresh seafood, in particular, the famed goose barnacles or ‘percebas’ are renowned in Portugal.
+If seafood isn’t your thing, then you can always treat yourself to the famous sweet bakery treat ‘Travesseiros de Sintra.’
+It’s a ‘pillow’ of flaky puff pastry filled with almond cream, a heavenly dessert that has to be experienced rather than described.
+Enjoy it while sipping espresso in a small cafe overlooking the Gothic town hall on the cobbled courtyards.

-- Why you should go: Sintra is a whimsical destination filled with Insta-worthy palaces, enchanting cool forests and an alluring seaside mysticism that transports you away from the everyday hustle and bustle of nearby Lisbon.
-With its cobbled alleyways leading to hole-in-the-wall bakeries and restaurants, combined with lush hiking trails into the mountain forests and the abundance of palaces by the seaside, there’s something for everyone in this village retreat.
+- Why you should go: Sintra is a whimsical destination filled with Insta-worthy palaces, enchanting forests and the allure of seaside mysticism that transports you away from the everyday hustle and bustle of nearby Lisbon.
+With its cobbled alleyways leading to hole-in-the-wall bakeries and restaurants, combined with lush hiking trails into the mountains and the abundance of palaces by the seaside, there’s something for everyone in this village retreat.